ilhanesmail/weather-calendar-dashboard/README.md

 # Weather and Calendar Dashboard

-A modern, responsive dashboard built with Next.js that displays:
+A simple dashboard built with Next.js that displays:
 - Current weather information using OpenWeather API
 - Google Calendar integration showing today's and tomorrow's events
 - Dynamic time-based greetings